madcoda9000/starterApp/README.md

 The main goal of this project is to have a main web application providing the following features:

-1. usermanagement
+1. usermanagement (signup, modify, delete)
+2. secure authentication
-2. fast frontend using a secure api
+3. fast frontend using a secure api
-3. easy customizing
+4. easy customizing (Database, App title, app descrition, frontend)

 ### Features

 1. secure backend api using jwt and openssl
 2. optional two factor authentication with robthree/twofactorauth
 3. data storage using mysql
-4. nice frontend using bootstrap, jquery, popper.js and jquery-confirm with selectable theme switcher
+4. nice customizeable frontend using bootstrap 5, jquery, popper.js and jquery-confirm with selectable theme switcher
+5. customizeable app title & description using config file
+6. config section for using smtp auth
+7. config section for database settings
+8. config section for application parameters

 ### Screenshots